dotnize/nize.foo/src/content/blog/2024/tanstack-start-websockets.md

 ## Handling authentication

 You can perform authentication checks in the `upgrade` hook.
-This is supported in Vinxi 0.5.0 and later.
+This is supported in crossws 0.3.0 and later.

 ```ts {5-12}
 // app/ws.ts